 It's no wonder more and more Californians are looking to solar energy.
 Homeowners, farmers, renters, schools and businesses alike want more peace of mind and control than what the utilities can offer.

-So why are the utilities still putting up barriers to solar?
+So why are the utilities lobbying against your right to make solar energy?

 The electric utilities spend millions of ratepayer dollars lobbying to make it harder and more expensive to go solar, such as:

 Attacks on your right to make and store your own solar energy.Your solar energy is yours, period.
 But the utilities would love to take control of your energy if they could.
 One recent proposal would have forced you to give up your solar energy to the utility and then buy it back from them.